unlabeled/bindCache/README.md

 > This version uses es6-map and es6-weak-map shims from your peerDependencies.
 If you don't need them or you use other shims for Map and WeakMap you should use [cachebind](https://www.npmjs.com/package/cachebind) instead of this.

 ## Motivation ##
-It solves the problem of unnecessary renders for React in cases of usage arrow function or `Function.prototype.bind` in render method.
-It also keep up with `jsx-no-bind` rule which is used to detact such issues.
+It solves the problem of unnecessary renders cased by use of `Function.prototype.bind` function in render method.
+It also keep up with `jsx-no-bind` rule which is used to detect such issues.

 ```javascript
 class MyComponent extends Component {